Cushing v Dupuy: Second issue: Who owned the property?

 Sir Montague Smith then turned to the merits of the appeal.
 He reviewed the circumstances of the transaction and found that in form, it was a sale with an immediate lease-back to the insolvent company, who then "...were able to retain the plant and carry on their business as usual."
 He stated that the Judicial Committee agreed with the conclusion of Chief Justice Dorion and the majority in the Queen's Bench that whatever the nature of the transaction, it was not a bona fide sale.
 They therefore affirmed the decision of the Queen's Bench, in favour of Dupuy.

-Aftermath
+Significance of the decision

 The case foreshadowed future attempts by the federal government to end appeals to the Judicial Committee.
 Parliament ended criminal appeals in 1933, and all appeals to the Judicial Committee in 1949.

 The crux of the case on the merits, in its holding that the sale was not genuine under art.
 1027 of the Civil Code, has since been overtaken by subsequent legal developments in Quebec law, including the rejection of Dorion CJ's contention that creditors are entitled to property remaining in the possession of their debtor as against a third party to whom it has been sold in a bona fide transaction.

 While Cushing was notable within Canada for being one of the foundation cases for the doctrine of ancillary powers in Canadian constitutional law, it has also been noteworthy across the Commonwealth for the more general propositions relating to: